Palestinian prisoners' hunger strikes: Organisation

 According to Malaka Mohammed Shwaikh and Rebecca Ruth Gouldand of the International Center on Nonviolent Conflict, "most Palestinian hunger strikes were collective protests involving many prisoners and various prison facilities simultaneously.
 These strikes established prisoners’ committees and standard negotiating procedures.
-The strikes were disrupted by the authorities who isolated leaders in solitary confinement, preventing communicationbetween prisoners and severing their contacts with the outside world."
+The strikes were disrupted by the authorities who isolated leaders in solitary confinement, preventing communication between prisoners and severing their contacts with the outside world."

-According to Hussein Khalili and Imogen Lambert of The New Arab, there exists "a core difference between Hamas and Fatah’s attitude towards action inside prisons, where Hamas' priority appears to be freeing their prisoners, rather viewing the prison itself as a site of resistance."
+According to Hussein Khalili and Imogen Lambert of The New Arab, there exists "a core difference between Hamas and Fatah's attitude towards action inside prisons, where Hamas' priority appears to be freeing their prisoners, rather viewing the prison itself as a site of resistance."

 According to Lena Meari of Birzeit University, there has been a shift from collective hunger strikes to hunger strikes undertaken by individual Palestinian prisoners since the 1990s, linked to the "regression of the Palestinian national liberation movement in the post-Oslo era."